flux-framework/flux-docs/adminguide.rst

  flux-queue: 0 free requests pending to scheduler
  flux-queue: 4 running jobs

-Managing Flux Jobs
+Managing Flux jobs
 ==================

-Expediting Jobs
+Expediting jobs
 ---------------

 Expediting and holding jobs is planned, but not currently supported.

-Canceling Jobs
+Canceling jobs
 --------------

 An active job may be canceled via the ``flux job cancel`` command.
 An